WheatonCS/Lexos/test/test_suite/Statistics/Stats_How_To_Use/README.md

 	- Select 'Lines/Segment'
 	- Change the 'Segment Size' to 10 (keep 'Overlap' and 'Threshold' as default)
 	- Apply Cuts
-	- You should now have 16 segments of the original corpus
+	- You should now have 17 segments of the original corpus

 4. Generate statistics
 	- Go to Analyze->Statistics
-	- Change the Tokenize options to 'by Characters'
+	- Tokenize by Tokens
 	- Generate Statistics